Amethyst Realm is a 27-year-old “spiritual guidance counselor” who claims that, after having sex with ghosts, she'll never go back to men.

 Most scientists and psychotherapists, however, believe that people who say they’re getting hot and heavy (or cold and heavy?) with a ghost are actually experiencing sleep paralysis, or hallucinations brought on by stress, anxiety, or depression.

-Despite the haters, Realm is content with her current lifestyle and is actively on the hunt for the perfect ghost companion.
+Despite the detractors, Amethyst Realm is content with her current lifestyle and is actively on the hunt for the perfect ghost companion.

 “Ideally I’d like to find one that I can settle down with and spend the rest of my life with,” she said.
 “I’ll never go back to men.”